Skip to content

 Returns:

-True if the task was found and cancellation was attempted, False otherwise.
+True if task found and cancellation attempted, False otherwise.

 Source code in doc_env/lib/python3.13/site-packages/radical/asyncflow/backends/execution/radical_pilot.py